Felipe Pigna: Biography

 Pigna teaches at the Escuela Superior de Comercio Carlos Pellegrini, directing the Ver la Historia project that produced 13 documentaries covering the 1776–2001 period of the History of Argentina.
 He is a columnist, appears on radio programs, and contributes to newspapers and magazines such as Noticias, Veintitrés and Todo es Historia.
 He is the director of Caras y Caretas magazine.

 He has served as a history adviser for TV networks such as HBO, People and Arts, Italy's RAI, and Spain's Antena 3.
 He was a columnist of Historia Confidencial, an Argentine TV show.

-Pigna is a CEO and writes for the historically-focused website El Historiador (The Historian).
+Pigna is a CEO and writes for the historically focused website El Historiador (The Historian).
 He is often seen in the media talking about historical subjects.
 He is the host of Vida y Vuelta, a television program of historical documentaries and interviews.

 With Mario Pergolini, Pigna wrote, produced and hosted Algo habrán hecho por la historia argentina, a TV show aired in 2005 (and later released in a set of DVDs) which combines documentary, humor and free reenactments of historical events.
 The show granted him a Martín Fierro award, and in his acceptance speech he dedicated the prize to some of his historical national heroes, namely Mariano Moreno, Juan José Castelli, Manuel Belgrano and Manuel Dorrego.

 Style

 The works of Felipe Pigna are not aimed to the academic public, but to the masses.
 To this purpose, he employs slang, plain language, and some humor and references to the reader.
-He attempts to relate the historical Argentina with modern Argentina, setting parallels between past and modern events or circumstances.
+He attempts to relate historical Argentina with modern Argentina, setting parallels between past and modern events or circumstances.
 He considers that events do not really repeat themselves exactly because circumstances change, but the consequences are likely to be broadly the same, such as wealth gaps leading to authoritarian governments.
 His works usually describe history as a dispute between the people and the powerful classes, where the latter ones oppressed the population both now and then, and even so people would manage to achieve some victories, even if short-lived.